superrob/Sculpto/README.md

 # Sculpto
 A collection of my current knowledge about the printers internal workings.
+Collaboration is highly anpreciated!
+Remember to keep this repo free of any copyrighted code from the printer itself.
+Please post any modifications as instructions or patches.

 The printer is a combination of two processors, one running the printer firmware, accepting and executing G-Code.
 The other running  OpenWRT Linux and serving as the interface to the outside world.
 ## Printer MCU board